MLO-lab/BoneSPDM/README.md

   - **`d15/`**: For day 15 data.
   - **`d30/`**: For day 30 data.
   - **`reference_bone/`**: Place the reference bone image in this folder.
+  - **`inhibitor/`**: The inhibitor data should be placed under different folder and separated by time points as well.
+For example, `inhibitor/d15/` contains day 15 inhibitor data.

 Each folder should contain the relevant data files needed for analysis at that time point.
 This structured arrangement ensures smooth data processing within the pipeline.